Geodan/pg2b3dm/README.md

 - There is no support (yet) for implicit tiling metadata;

-- Tileset.json Parameter 'refine' method is hardcoded on 'ADD';

 - Parameter 'LodColumn' is not used when using impliciting tiling;

 - Only the first value of parameter 'geometricerrors' is used in tileset.json.